Two students working on electrical panels

-With the support of Anne Arundel industry partners, AACC offers four-year apprenticeship courses in electrical, HVAC, plumbing and sprinkler fitting that help students earn a license or certification.
+With the support of Anne Arundel industry partners, AACC offers four-year apprenticeship courses in electrical, HVAC and plumbing that can help you earn a license or certification.

 In a combination of technical and hands-on training, apprentices work and study full time under the direction of a skilled supervisor.